2023 Best Value Allied Health Professions Undergraduate Certificate Schools in the New England Region

 Full Allied Health Professions at Maine College of Health Professions Report

 Northern Essex Community College ranked #6 on this year’s Best Value Allied Health Professions Undergraduate Certificate Schools in the New England Region list.
-NECC is a small public school located in the suburb of Haverhill.
+NECC is a small public school located in the large suburb of Haverhill.

 The average tuition and fees for an out-of-state undergraduate student at NECC are $11,328 a year.

-Community College of Rhode Island came in at #8 in this year’s edition of the Best Value Allied Health Professions Undergraduate Certificate Schools in the New England Region ranking.
-CCRI is a fairly large public school located in the small city of Warwick.
+Community College of Rhode Island did quite well in this year’s ranking of the best places for allied health professions students to get a undergraduate certificate.
+It came in at #8 on the list.
+CCRI is a large public school located in the small city of Warwick.

 Full Allied Health Professions at Community College of Rhode Island Report